-Google ranking has to do with websites (on-page) optimization, load time and Google compliance, code quality, incoming links (off page optimization), domain authority, user location, device, and search queries.
-Most search engines have thier own algorithms to determine website placement like Google, Bing, and Duck Duck Go but some serve results from the primary search engine like Yahoo currently serves results from Bing.
+Google ranking has to do with website (on-page) optimization, load time and Google compliance, code quality, incoming links (off-page optimization), domain authority, user location, device, and search queries.
+Most search engines have their own algorithms to determine website placement like Google, Bing, and Duck Duck Go but some serve results from the primary search engine like Yahoo currently serves results from Bing.

-To get the biggest share of click throughs from search, you’ll want to appear within the top 5 positions in search results which collectively account for 42 plus percent of the the click throughs.
-Most people will stay on the first page of results, and click on one of the first websites that appear in the organic results.
+Inbound marketers will tell you, to get the biggest share of click-throughs from search, you’ll want to appear within the top 5 positions in search results which collectively account for 42 plus percent of the click-throughs.
+Most people will stay on the first page of results and click on one of the first websites that appear in the organic results.

 In this option, you’ll pay when someone clicks on an ad and views your website.
 The price you pay for it depends on competition, keywords, ad quality, landing page quality, and other factors.
 Keep in mind that the price of paid ads can add up fast due to competition which makes the organic search traffic even more vital.

-There are many advantages to ranking in the top of the search engines, including;
+There are many advantages to ranking at the top of the search engines, including;

 - You can rank search terms that are specific to the product or service your selling, so you increase sales and leads conversions

 - There are no limits to how many search terms you can optimize (use a blog or FAQ section on your website) and the more terms you rank for the bigger your market share over your competitors